NativeScript/plugins/packages/camera/README.md

 Both Android and iOS require explicit permissions for the application to have access to the camera and save photos on the device.

-To ask a user for permissions to use their phone's camera, follow these steps:
+To ask a user for permission to access their camera and the photo gallery, follow these steps:

 1. Specify to the system the permissions your app from the user

 On Android, you specify the permissions in `App_Resources/Android/src/main/AndroidManifest.xml`.
 However, this plugin specifies the required permissions for you.

 On iOS, [App Store Guideline 5.1.1](https://developer.apple.com/app-store/review/guidelines/#data-collection-and-storage) requires apps to clarify the usage of the camera and photo library.
-To add the clarifications, modify `app/App_Resources/iOS/Info.plist` and add them as the values of the [NSCameraUsageDescription]() and [NSPhotoLibraryUsageDescription]() keys, respectively.
+To add the clarifications, modify `app/App_Resources/iOS/Info.plist` and add them as the values of the `NSCameraUsageDescription` and `NSPhotoLibraryUsageDescription` keys, respectively.

 ```xml
 <key>NSCameraUsageDescription</key>